 Junk Silver is a commonly used name for coinage containing 90% silver that was in circulation in the United States prior to 1965.
-Buying Junk Silver is one of the best and most affordable ways to grow your investment in precious metals.
+These coins have little to no numismatic value to coin collectors and are bought and sold for their silver content.
+Buying Junk Silver is one of the best and most affordable ways to grow your precious metals investment.

-Even though junk silver coins were circulated and might show signs of wear and tear, they still contain a significant amount of silver, which has intrinsic value.
-Junk silver is a tangible asset, and as the spot price fluctuates, its value changes accordingly.
-Many investors appreciate having an investment they can physically hold instead of intangible assets or paper investments.
+Since these coins are circulated, they typically show signs of wear and tear.
+However, they still contain a significant amount of silver, giving them intrinsic value.
+Junk silver is a tangible asset, and as the spot price fluctuates, its melt value changes accordingly.
+Many investors appreciate having an investment they can physically hold.

-Being smaller denominations, junk silver can also be used as “fractional silver,” allowing for more flexibility if you ever need to sell or trade in small amounts.
+Being smaller denominations, junk silver is naturally fractionally by design.
+This allows for flexibility if you decide to sell or trade in small amounts.

-Due to its recognized silver content and divisible nature, it might be one of the most effective bartering tools for an extreme economic crises.
+It might be one of the most effective bartering tools for an extreme economic crises because of its widely recognized silver content.
 It can also be an affordable entry point for those looking to start investing in silver without a significant upfront cost.
-Junk silver often carries a lower premium over the spot price of silver than newly minted silver bullion coins.
+90% silver circulated coins often carry a lower premium over the spot price of silver than newly minted bullion coins.

 Coin | Years Minted | Silver Content | Total Weight | Silver Weight | Approximate Melt Value |